 Social Media Examiner’s report shows that 72% of marketers have NO plans to use daily deals in 2012.

 Daily deals were all the rage a couple of years ago for consumers and in many ways, they’re still a hot item.
-The main contenders in the beginning were Groupon and Living Social but now every newspaper, radio station and start up company have them.
-Before, daily deals were limited to primarily restaurants, beauty services, teeth whitening and auto details.
-Today, you can get amazing deals on travel, excursions and big ticket items.
+The main contenders in the beginning were Groupon and Living Social, but now every newspaper, radio station, and start up company has them.
+Before, daily deals were limited primarily to restaurants, beauty services, teeth whitening, and auto details.
+Today, you can get amazing deals on travel, excursions, and big ticket items.
 If you have signed up to receive these alerts from the big guys, plus all the local companies offering them, no doubt you wake up in the morning with the arduous task of clearing out your inbox.

 And do you know what’s happening?
 People are starting to tune them out.